tompassarelli/fennec-ui/README.md

 🛠️ **Community Minded** - Clean code and detailed docs to support auditing, customization, and contribution, ensuring the project remains maintainable and sustainable

-🎨 **Theme Support** - Use your favorite Firefox theme to further personalize your experience
+🎨 **Theme Support** - System themes (light-dark) supported.
+User created Firefox themes are also supported.

 ## Installation